Benlamar/Simple-Encryption-Service/README.md

 # SimpleEncryptionService
-python script that provides simple encryption and decryption using the cryptograpy module in python
+python script that provides simple encryption and decryption through socket connection using the cryptograpy module in python